 Analysis

 The analysis section typically opens with a quick summary of the results of your analysis before giving an in-depth description of your step-by-step process for analyzing and interpreting your data.
-Think of this section as a place to illustrate your rationale for the particular type of analysis – statistical or discourse, for example – you carried out.
+Think of this section as a place to illustrate your rationale for the particular type of analysis you carried out – statistical or discourse, for example.
 You may also include tables, graphs, and maps in this section if needed.

 You can also use this section to paint a full picture of your analysis and comparisons, which helps build trust with readers.
 A thorough description of your analysis process provides a solid lead-in for a strong findings and conclusions section.